-Resolving the funding shortfall involves several steps:
+Resolving the funding shortfall was achieved in several steps:

-- Improving asset knowledge so that data accurately records the asset inventory, how assets are performing and when assets are not able to provide the required service levels, - Improving our efficiency in operating, maintaining, replacing existing and constructing new assets to optimise life cycle costs,

-- 3. Identifying and managing risks associated with providing services from infrastructure; - 4.
-Making trade-offs between service levels and costs to ensure that the community receives the best return from infrastructure; - Identifying assets surplus to needs for disposal to make saving in future operations and maintenance costs; - Consulting with the community to ensure that transport services and costs meet community needs and are affordable; - 7.
-Developing partnership with other bodies, where available to provide services; - 8.
-Seeking additional funding from governments and other bodies to better reflect a 'whole of government' funding approach to infrastructure services.
+- Improving asset knowledge so that data accurately records the asset inventory, how assets are performing and when assets are not able to provide the required service levels. - Improving our efficiency in operating, maintaining, replacing existing and constructing new assets to optimise life cycle costs, - 3.
+Identifying and managing risks associated with providing services from infrastructure; - 4.
+Making trade-offs between service levels and costs to ensure that the community receives the best return from infrastructure: - Identifying assets surplus to needs for disposal to make saving in future operations and maintenance costs (e.g. maintenance of Shire Roads on Crown Land); - Consulting with the community to ensure that transport services and costs meet community needs and are affordable; - 7.
+Developing partnership with other bodies, where available to provide services (e.g. self-help program); - Seeking additional funding from governments and other bodies to better reflect a 'whole of government' funding approach to infrastructure services (e.g. Heavy Vehicle Safety and Productivity Program).

-What happens if we don't manage the shortfall?
+What happens if the surplus becomes a shortfall?

 It is likely that council will have to reduce service levels in some areas, unless new sources of revenue are found.
-For transport infrastructure, the service level reduction may include loss of all weather access for a number of unsealed roads as shown in the photo below and increase in footpath trip hazards and causeways impassable after minor storms.
+For transport infrastructure, the service level reduction may include loss of all-weather access for a number of unsealed roads as shown in the photo below and increase in footpath trip hazards and causeways impassable after minor storms.